vinhsuhi/KEYFILTER/README.md

 ## OUTPUT

-Output will be store in 'output.txt'
+Output will be stored in 'output.txt'

 ## Dependencies
 * Python 3.x (tested on Python 3.6)